Hedge funds eye further profits from JPMorgan losses

 Claren's New York-based Chief Risk Officer Bryan Carroll is a former global head of credit at JPMorgan Fleming Asset Management and is manager of a $4 billion global high-yield fund.
 Portfolio manager David DePaolo is a former executive director in high-yield credit trading at JPMorgan Chase.

-Executives at Claren were not available for comment.
+Executives at Claren were not immediately available for comment.

 BlueMountain Capital, a hedge fund with offices in New York and London, was also among those on the other side of JPMorgan's trade, according to two people familiar with the situation.